IcySunStudio/fetcher/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Fetch and display asynchronous data easily !
+Fetch and display asynchronous data easily.

 Doc, examples and more to come.